Vaendre Hall

 Vaendre Hall was put on sale in 2013 and 2018 for £2 million; it was subsequently reduced in 2020 to £1.65 million.
 It was listed as having seven bedrooms and five reception rooms with a billiard hall.

 Scenes from the 2014 Doctor Who Christmas special, Last Christmas, starring Peter Capaldi and Jenna Coleman, were filmed at the house.

 The house has been listed Grade II since June 1977.
 In addition to the main hall the lodge and entrance gateway, the former stable block, and a circular garden seat in the grounds are all separately listed Grade II.

-There was a 4900 Class railway locomotive, Faendre Hall, built in 1935 and named after the house.
+The GWR 4900 Class railway locomotive Faendre Hall was built in 1935 and named after the house.